100 Florida Trails

 Coast-to-Coast Trail) and Upper Tampa Bay Trail.

-they link the Pinellas Trail at East Lake Road to the Starkey Blvd.
+connects the Pinellas Trail at East Lake Road to the Starkey

 Upper Tampa Bay Trail - Popular multi-use trail for